-- 5.159 The threats to the reporting accountant's integrity, objectivity and independence that would be created are too high to allow the firm to provide any accounting services in relation to the financial information that is the subject of an investment circular reporting engagement by the firm. - 5.160 The firm's policies and procedures will set out whether there are circumstances in which accounting services are not undertaken for non-listed entities as described in paragraph 1.49 of Section 1 of Part B of this Ethical Standard. - 5.161 For entities other than listed entities that are not SME listed entities relevant to an engagement other than an investment circular reporting engagement, or significant affiliates of such listed entities, the firm may provide accounting services, provided that: - (a) such services: - (i) do not involve initiating transactions or taking management decisions; and - (ii) are of a technical, mechanical or an informative nature; and - (b) appropriate safeguards are applied to reduce the self-review threat to a level where independence is not compromised. - 5.162 The maintenance of the accounting records and the preparation of the financial statements are the responsibility of the management of the entity.
+- 5.124 For listed entities relevant to an engagement, or significant affiliates of such entities, the threats to integrity, objectivity and independence that would be created are too high to allow the firm to provide any accounting services. - 5.125 The firm's policies and procedures will set out whether there are circumstances in which accounting services are not undertaken for non-listed entities as described in paragraph 1.43 of Part B of this Ethical Standard. - 5.126 For entities other than listed entities relevant to an engagement, or significant affiliates of such listed entities, the firm may provide accounting services, provided that such services: - would not involve the firm undertaking part of the role of management, or initiating transactions; and - are only of a routine or mechanical nature, requiring little or no professional judgement; and - appropriate safeguards are applied to reduce the self-review threat to a level where independence is not compromised.

+- 5.127 The maintenance of the accounting records and the preparation of the financial statements are the responsibility of the management of the entity.
 Accordingly, in any undertaking to provide the entity with accounting services, the firm does not initiate any transactions or take any decisions or make any judgments, which are properly the responsibility of the management.
-These include: - authorising or approving transactions; - preparing originating data (including valuation assumptions); - determining or changing journal entries, or the classifications for accounts or transactions, or other accounting records without management approval. - 5.163 Examples of accounting services of a technical or mechanical nature or of an informative nature include: - recording transactions for which management has determined the appropriate account classification, posting coded transactions to the general ledger, posting entries approved by management to the trial balance or providing certain data-processing services (for example, payroll); - assistance with the preparation of the financial statements where management takes all decisions on issues requiring the exercise of judgment and has prepared the underlying accounting records. - 5.164 Examples of safeguards that may be appropriate when accounting services are provided to an entity relevant to an engagement, include: - accounting services provided by the firm are performed by partners and staff who have no involvement in the engagement;

-- the accounting services are reviewed by a partner or other senior staff member with relevant expertise who is not a member of the engagement team; - the engagement is reviewed by a partner with relevant expertise who is not involved in the engagement to ensure that the accounting services performed have been properly and effectively assessed in the context of the engagement.
+These include: - authorising or approving transactions; - preparing originating data (including valuation assumptions); - determining or changing journal entries, or the classifications for accounts or transactions, or other accounting records without management approval. - 5.128 Examples of accounting services of a technical or mechanical nature or of an informative nature include: - recording transactions for which management has determined the appropriate account classification, posting coded transactions to the general ledger, posting entries approved by management to the trial balance or providing certain data-processing services (for example, payroll); - assistance with the preparation of the financial statements where management takes all decisions on issues requiring the exercise of judgment and has prepared the underlying accounting records. - 5.129 Examples of safeguards that may be appropriate when accounting services are provided to an entity relevant to an engagement, include: - accounting services provided by the firm are performed by partners and staff who have no involvement in the engagement; - the accounting services are reviewed by a partner or other senior staff member with relevant expertise who is not a member of the engagement team; - the engagement is reviewed by a partner with relevant expertise who is not involved in the engagement to ensure that the accounting services performed have been properly and effectively assessed in the context of the engagement.